Back to Articles

 Share what you’ve learned

 BBZ isn’t alone in this.
-They say the best way to learn something is by teaching others, and that’s particularly true in poker.
+They say the best way to learn something is by teaching others, and that’s particularly true in poker study.

 Obviously, we’re not saying you should all become poker coaches.
-But what you could do after a fruitful study session is to share what you’ve learned in the BBZ Discord.
-That way you can discuss spots with other members of the community and you’ll be more likely to remember it yourself.
+But what you could do after a productive study session is share what you’ve learned in the BBZ Discord.
+That way you can discuss spots with other members of the community and you’ll be more likely to remember the material yourself.

-It’s called The Protégé Effect: “they organize their knowledge, improving their own understanding and recall.
-And as they explain the information to [others], they identify knots and gaps in their own thinking.
-A 2009 study found that students engaged in instructing spent more time going over the material and learned it more thoroughly.”
+It’s called The Protege Effect: when people prepare to teach, they organize their knowledge, improving their own understanding and recall.
+And as they explain the information to others, they identify gaps in their own thinking.
+A 2009 study found that students engaged in instructing others spent more time going over the material and learned it more thoroughly.

 So make sure you’re signed up to the BBZ Discord.
 You won’t find a more supportive poker community anywhere else.